About the Program

 Renew your spirit with prayer and community

-The CLEF Summer Program includes many opportunities for prayer, rest, and community connection for participants in both the ensemble track and the retreat track.
+The CLEF Summer Program includes many opportunities for prayer, rest, and community connection for participants, including morning and evening prayer each day.

 What past attendees say